wangvei/pydefect/sphinx/tutorial.md

 There are also five lines, namely VBM and CBM in the unitcell (**blue**), those in the perfect supercell (**red**), and the Fermi level in the defect supercells.
 The numbers in the figure indicate the band indices, which are shown discretely.

-The filled circles are categorized into 3 colors, i.e., blue, green, orange which are the occupied, partially occupied (from 0.1 to 0.9), unoccupied eigenstates in the defect supercell, respectively.
+The filled circles are categorized into blue, green, orange ones which mean the occupied, partially occupied (from 0.1 to 0.9), unoccupied eigenstates in the defect supercell, respectively.
 The

-We emphasize that the automatically determined band-edge states might be incorrect as it is difficult to determine them.
+We emphasize that the automatically determined band-edge states could be incorrect as it is difficult to determine them.
 Therefore, please carefully check the band-edge states, and draw the band-decomposed charge density states if the band-edge states are not so obvious.

 If you find the automatically determined band-edge states are incorrect, you can modify it by